 If you love beautiful architecture, bright colours, delicious food and relaxing in cafes, then Georgetown is the place for you.
 The streets are lined with prettily painted old buildings, and small but elaborate temples are often nestled inbetween.
 My favourite thing to do here was simply wander around and see what I’d find.

 There are plenty of other activities to keep you busy.
 You can take the funicular railway to the top of Penang Hill for a view over the city, take a bus ride to the beach, or visit Fort Cornwallis, the largest standing fort in Malaysia.
 Georgetown has become famous for its street art.
 You can get free maps which tell you where all the artworks are located.
-I’m going to do a separate post featuring this because I have too many photos!

 I can’t do a post about Penang without mentioning the food.
 Out of all the places I travelled to in Asia, Georgetown was the place I embraced street food the most.
 Each evening the streets would fill up with vendors selling the most delicious food.
 There are some excellent restaurants in Georgetown as well, but I often preferred the street food experience.